victorxyz/simple-node-express-ejs-template/README.md

 ## Project Setup

-Run just `npm install` to install all the project dependencies listed in this project configuration.
+Install all of the project dependencies with `npm install`.
+The dependencies are stored inside the `package.json` file that's created when someone runs `npm init`.

+Run the server with `nodemon index.js`.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.